Where I'm Coming From...

 This is when I began dreaming about how I would make it easy to eat healthy food that’s affordable, sustainable and tastes amazing.
 I am not interested in fads, I have no high expectations, just a simple mission to share with family, friends and anyone really who is interested, to eat mindfully - we are what we eat!

 What You Can Expect From Me

 My goal here is not to tell anyone visiting my site what they should or shouldn’t eat.
-My goal is simply to share all the lessons I’ve learnt and the thousands of recipes, I’ve tested over the last 25 years (after I left my parents’ home in India, to live on my own).
+My goal is simply to share all the lessons I’ve learnt, and share the thousands of recipes I’ve tested over the last 25 years (after I left my parents’ home in India, to live on my own).
 Most of my recipes are simple, easy to make and nutritionally dense that satisfies the tongue, stomach and soul.

 I cook from the heart and most often don’t taste food while cooking, rather, I try to be mindful and use all my senses when preparing and cooking for others.
 Anyone can follow a recipe, but if you follow a recipe and cook from your heart and with your senses it will be your own individual creation.
 That’s what I urge you to do if you use any of my recipes I’ve shared here.

 My greatest joy comes from hearing the tapping of a knife on a cutting board, the popping of food in a pot, the sound of sizzling delicacies in a cast iron pan, the rhythmic beat of a wooden spoon mixing…even the simple sound of boiling water vigorously.
 Most of all, I am the happiest when people who are eating my food are satisfied and relish every morsel of it.

 Happy cooking and eating friends!